stendavidson/English-Travel-Chatbot/README.md

 Once all the pre-requisites are installed or setup please navigate to your project folder `C:\..\..\GoTravelBot>` and execute the following commands:

+> [!NOTE]
+> You may need to execute these as administrator - I encountered some difficulties with permissions.

 1. Donwload the python modules:

 ```console